Ants Nest: Everything You Need to Know

 Complex ants' nests

-The counterpart of simple nests are the complex underground nests that comprise complex networks of interlocking tunnels.
+The counterpart of simple nests is the complex underground nests that comprise complex networks of interlocking tunnels.
 An example of this is the leafcutter ant society that builds nests with thousands of rooms that can reach up to 0.5 square kilometres.

 A typical ant colony comprises “collections of workers, reproductive individuals, and brood that live together, cooperate, and treat one another non-aggressively”, according to Wikipedia.
-There is one (sometimes more than one) egg-laying queens, hundreds of workers and soldiers (sterile females), and hundreds of winged males and females (non-sterile).
+There is one (sometimes more than one) egg-laying queen, hundreds of workers and soldiers (sterile females), and hundreds of winged males and females (non-sterile).
 These three groups are called castes.

-Ants' nest in house
+Ants' nest in the house

 If you’ve seen a couple of ants on your kitchen floor or counter, there are usually a lot more.
-Ants can enter your home through various entry points, including structural damage, a crack on the door or window, or an open door or window.
+Ants can enter your home through various entry points, including structural damage, a crack in the door or window, or an open door or window.
 Most often it doesn’t matter to them on which floor you live.
 Ants are known to climb up to the fourth or sixth floor of a building and enter through the balcony.
 They come inside your home to get food.
 Sometimes the ant colony’s nest is somewhere near your home, and they’ve found their way to your home where the food is.
 Then they come, get what they can find and go back to the nest.
 Other times, the colony builds its nest in a crack on the exterior wall of your house.